 - CFIP Program EIR The Programmatic EIR for the CFIP Program (1990 - page 67) contains procedural requirements that discuss mitigation measures and CEQA compliance.
 CAL FIRE is specifically required to send to the NAHC a copy of the project map and a brief project description and seek their review.

 - VMP Program EIR The Programmatic EIR for the VMP Program contains procedural requirements.
 One item specifically requires CAL FIRE to contact the NAHC and appropriate Native American tribes and individuals.

-AB 52 Consultation Confirmation and Site Notification (CAL FIRE Project) (MS Word)
+- AB 52 Consultation Confirmation and Site Notification for a CAL FIRE Project (WORD)

 Native American Advisory Council

 The mission of the Native American Advisory Council (NAAC) is to assist CAL FIRE in establishing a cooperative and meaningful relationship with California tribes.
 A positive relationship will facilitate CAL FIRE's work toward achieving its goals and objectives while protecting places of significance to California tribes and actively involving tribes in all aspects of the Department's responsibilities that affect California Native Americans.
 For more information on the council contact Chris Browder at (916) 263-3370 or firstname.lastname@example.org.